assarbad/dotfiles/README.rst

 - ``TGTDIR=/my/custom/target/directory make install``
 - ``make TGTDIR=/my/custom/target/directory install``

+**One important note:** the make file is currently hardcoded to create hard links.
+This means the source and destination have to be on the same volume.
+I may fix this at some point.
+At this time I don't think it is inconvenient.
+If you do and you'd like to pull updates from me ("upstream"), feel free to complain about it and I may be faster fixing it.

 Hope this is useful for someone else.
 Write me an email if it is :)

 .. _Bash Cookbook: http://bashcookbook.com/